Regularized Fluctuating Lattice Boltzmann Model: CONCLUSIONS AND PERSPECTIVES

 In addition, the framework presented here could be combined with a fluctuating lattice Boltzmann approach for the diffusion or temperature equation, following the double-population scheme flows in the framework of the Boussinesq assumption~\cite{d2003boundary,guo2002coupled}.
 Recent advances in fluctuating LBM for diffusive equations~\cite{wagner2016fluctuating} open the way to fully consistent simulations of fluctuating hydrodynamics and thermodynamics, where both velocity and temperature (or concentration) fields include thermal noise in accordance with the fluctuation–dissipation theorem.
+Furthermore, in more complex fluids such as binary mixtures, liquid crystals, or active matter, fluctuations also act on additional order parameters, which may be scalar, vectorial, or tensorial in nature.
+In such cases, it is natural to consider hybrid strategies that combine fluctuating LB for the fluid dynamics with finite-difference or finite-volume discretizations of the accompanying fluctuating PDEs.
+These couplings can be realized efficiently, although the balance between accuracy and computational cost will depend on the particular system and the level of coarse-graining, and, therefore, offer a relevant avenue for future studies.

 Finally, future improvements in the Galilean invariance of fluctuating lattice Boltzmann schemes may be achieved by adopting velocity-dependent orthogonalization and noise projection procedures, as proposed by Kaehler and Wagner \cite{kaehler2013fluctuating}.
-Incorporating such advanced treatments of noise ensures consistent fluctuation–dissipation balance and minimizes spurious violations of Galilean invariance, especially in flows with non-zero mean velocities.
+Incorporating such advanced treatments of noise ensures a consistent fluctuation–dissipation balance and minimizes spurious violations of Galilean invariance, especially in flows with non-zero mean velocities.
+In addition, a recent work by Feng and co-workers \cite{feng2019hybrid} has demonstrated that Hermite-based regularization itself reduces Galilean invariance violations, thereby further supporting the present approach as a promising framework for fluctuation-resolving simulations in moving systems.

 In light of these perspectives, the Reg-FLBM provides a robust, accurate, and scalable tool for studying hydrodynamic fluctuations in mesoscale and nanoscale fluid systems, laying the groundwork for systematic investigations of fluctuation-dominated phenomena.